Bram-diederik/home-assistant-libvirt-integration/README.md

 # Home Assistant Libvirt Integration

 This is a custom integration for Home Assistant to monitor and control virtual machines using `virsh` over SSH.
+Yeah SSH because the libvirt python libaries dont compile under HAOS.
+note: you might increase the sshd MaxStartups if using lots of ssh connections on your home assistant system to one linux system.

 ![Screenshot of dashboard](images/libvirt.png)